KeremZaman/FuseToForget/README.md

                         Number of models to train --num-examples NUM_EXAMPLES
-                        Number of examples to be used for training --seed SEED           seed
+                        Number of examples to be used for training --num-shared-examples NUM_SHARED_EXAMPLES
+                        Number of examples to be shared among all models --seed SEED           seed
   --output-dir OUTPUT_DIR
                         Path to save models